 - Cat Flu

 For information about why vaccinations are so important click here.

 Worming for kittens

 On collection of your kitten check with the breeder if they have administered any worming or flea preparations prior to you taking your kitten home.
 This enables us to be sure when your next worming dose is due.

 The worming requirements for adult cats will depend on what flea control you are using.
 Please speak to any of our healthcare team for details.

 For more information about worming your cat, click here

 Fleas are a major problem to deal with once they have taken over your house, so prevention all year round is the key to a flea free home.

-All these products should be applied monthly and throughout the year.
-Our healthcare team can advise you on a personal parasite control plan for your cat, depending on your pet’s age and the time of year.
+Our healthcare team can advise you on a personal parasite control plan for your cat, depending on your cat’s age.